FREE Shipping On All Orders

 Moisture And Temperature Resistance

-As on butcher paper coating is applied therefore it has a good moisture resistance.
+On butcher paper, a coating is applied.
+Therefore, it has good moisture resistance.
 The application of sizing agents also causes the paper to resist moisture.
-Nonetheless, heat resistance is a variable phenomenon in different types of butcher sheets, if you have not applied any coatings on the paper then you can use it for mocking meats, on the other hand, avoid direct heat application.
+Nonetheless, heat resistance is a variable phenomenon in different types of butcher sheets.
+If you have not applied any coatings to the paper, then you can use it for mocking meat.
+On the other hand, avoid direct heat application.

-Kraft paper is rarely treated with sizing agents which is why it does not have a good resistance to highly moist applications.
-This paper is not designed for high heat application but its durability makes it an ideal option for wrapping products.
+Kraft paper is rarely treated with sizing agents, which is why it does not have good resistance to highly moist applications.
+This paper is not designed for high-heat applications, but its durability makes it an ideal option for wrapping products.

 What Is A Sizing Agent, And Can It Be Used On Kraft Paper?